 While the price of domains is important, there are a lot of other factors to consider as well.
-If you’re looking for the domain provider that’s right for you, here’s a couple of questions to ask yourself:
+If you’re looking for the domain provider that’s right for you, here are a couple of questions to ask yourself:

 - How easy will it be to point my domain to my website?
 The advantage of purchasing a domain from a web-building platform is that set-up tends to be fast and easy, since you’re only dealing with one company directly.
 Using services from different companies adds additional steps and tends to be more technical or confusing.

 - Will I need domain privacy protection?
 When you register a domain, your contact info becomes publicly available in the global ICANN registry.
 Privacy protection is a feature that hides this information.
 Some providers (like Shopify), provide domain privacy protection for free on all domains, but some providers offer this feature at an additional cost.